BrennaKent/HSLlearnr/README.md

 # HSLlearnr

-HSLlearnr is a tutorial package for an introduction to using R.
+HSLlearnr is a tutorial package for an introduction to R.

 Installation